Enterprise AI Value Realisation After Go-Live: From Deployment to Adoption

 The deployment completes.
 The vendor hands over documentation.
 The project team disbands.
 What happens next determines whether the AI investment delivers returns or becomes expensive infrastructure that most of the organisation ignores.

-This article is written for IT, operations, and business leaders in Australian organisations who have deployed enterprise AI and need to shift from implementation to value realisation.
+This article is written for IT, operations, procurement, and business leaders in Australian organisations who have deployed enterprise AI and are working to shift from implementation to value realisation.
+It is also for procurement teams evaluating what post-deployment support and capabilities to secure during vendor selection (the decisions made before contract execution directly shape what is possible after go-live).

 Enterprises that measure AI value effectively treat usage data as a signal, not a metric.
 High usage indicates where the AI is solving real problems.
 Low usage indicates either that the problem was misunderstood, that the solution does not fit the workflow, or that people do not know the capability exists.

 Analytics platforms attached to AI deployments show which users engage frequently, which features get used, and where adoption concentrates.
-This data becomes actionable when organisations treat it as a map to conversations that should happen, rather than as performance reporting.
+This data becomes actionable when organisations treat it as a map to conversations worth having, rather than as performance reporting.

-The pattern that works: identify users in the top quartile of engagement and ask them directly what they are using the AI for.
-Not hypothetically, but specifically.
-Which tasks, which workflows, which decisions.
-Then ask them to quantify the difference.
-How much time does this save compared to the previous method?
+One approach that commonly produces useful insight: identifying users in the top quartile of engagement and asking them directly what they are using the AI for.
+Not hypothetically, but specifically: which tasks, which workflows, which decisions. and then quantifying the difference.
+How much time does this save?
 How much faster can they respond?
-What work can they now do that they could not do before?
+What work is now possible that was not before?

 These conversations surface use cases that were not in the original business case.
+This is where measuring enterprise AI adoption becomes an operational discipline rather than a reporting exercise.
 A tool deployed to automate report generation gets used heavily for drafting client communications.
 A system scoped for data analysis gets adopted for internal knowledge retrieval.
 The AI finds value in places procurement did not anticipate, and the only way to discover this is by asking the people who use it most.

 The value is not just in knowing what works.
 It is in circulating that knowledge.
 When one team discovers that the AI significantly reduces time spent on a specific task, other teams performing similar tasks often do not know this is possible.
 Usage data identifies where value is being created.
 Structured outreach to high-usage users documents what that value is.
 Internal communication shares it with people who could benefit but have not yet adopted.

-Organisations that get this right do not wait for organic knowledge transfer.
-They create forums, write internal case studies, and run sessions where high-usage teams demonstrate how they are using the AI.
-This is not marketing.
-It is pragmatic information sharing that helps other parts of the organisation avoid reinventing solutions that already exist internally.
+Organisations that manage this well tend not to rely on organic knowledge transfer.
+Common approaches include internal forums, case studies, and sessions where high-usage teams demonstrate how they are using the AI.
+This tends to function less as internal marketing and more as pragmatic information sharing, helping other parts of the organisation discover solutions that have already been proven internally.

 Usage analytics also surface opportunities to optimise licence allocation over time.
 In many enterprises, AI licence tiers are assigned based on role seniority or assumed need rather than actual usage patterns.
 Post-go-live data often shows that some users with access to high-cost capabilities such as deep research or advanced analysis rarely use them, while other teams regularly hit the limits of lower-tier licences.